jodie-kane/automation/README.md

 caveats:
  - it can / should be improved ;)
- - it's output is uglier
+ - it's output is uglier than the python script
  - and it hasn't been used in a production environment
  - should use an ini-parser library